trevorreynen/Fullstack-Foundation-Kit/README.md

 ---

+## ⚙️ Architecture Notes & Solo Dev Tradeoffs <a name="architecture-notes"></a>

+This project is built as a solo developer effort, and I've intentionally made some tradeoffs in how components and logic are structured.

+While I'm familiar with industry standards like the Single Responsibility Principle (SRP), in many cases I've opted to blend layout, logic, and data prep within the same file.
+This helps me stay in the flow while rapidly developing features and maintaining context across the fullstack.

+If this were a team project or something intended for production at scale, I would:
+- Split logic into smaller, composable components
+- Extract custom hooks for data fetching and formatting
+- Separate presentational vs container components more cleanly
+- Introduce stricter architectural boundaries (e.g. UI vs domain layers)

+I may revisit this structure in a later branch to demonstrate a more modular pattern.
+But for now, the current design reflects the needs and momentum of solo fullstack prototyping.

 ## 📊 Tracking & Feature Overview <a name="tracking-and-feature-overview"></a>

-My [detailed project spreadsheet](https://docs.google.com/spreadsheets/d/11VOvwZ5hVu4gsFAM9Fex8Rb-AQQ5IQZTMSrlPBczVkI/edit?usp=sharing) tracks all features, components, models, endpoints, and logic across frontend and backend.
+My [detailed project spreadsheet](https://docs.google.com/spreadsheets/d/1C8jvxsDRqb4DzvSESKs9tclEQdRJ9CYKbTXQafrjL4A/edit?usp=sharing) tracks all features, components, models, endpoints, and logic across frontend and backend.
 This includes:

 - Frontend: pages, layouts, components, hooks, utils, contexts
 - Backend: models, routes, controllers, middleware, jobs